 Does this habit sound like you or someone you know?
-It’s a continuous cycle among beginner exercisers where we’ll dig a little deeper into the psychology behind the success of fitness goals or in this case, lack thereof.
+It’s a continuous cycle among beginner exercisers.
+So, we’ll dig a little deeper into the psychology behind the success of fitness goals.

 The term self-efficacy is defined as one’s confidence in their own ability to develop strategies and complete necessary tasks to be successful in various endeavors (1).
 From a professional standpoint, you may have the confidence and drive to build a business, but success in exercise-related activities seems nearly impossible.